Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Analytical methods and process

-According to \citet[p.~10]{moore2018rock}, one goal of the popular musicologist is to `elucidate theoretical approaches pertinent to the music [...]
+According to \citet[p.~10]{moore2018rock}, one goal of the musicologist who wants to analyse popular music is to `elucidate theoretical approaches pertinent to the music [...]
 This activity is best considered pre-analytical, since any analysis must be based on theoretical preconceptions'.
-We have proposed that conjoint critical listening with the music's producers backed up by signal analysis (SM C) may be a suitable `pre-analytical' theoretical approach.
-We have then performed analyses based on this approach.
+We propose that collaborative critical listening with the music's producers, supported by signal analysis (Section~\ref{ref:signalanalysis}), may constitute a suitable `pre-analytical' theoretical approach.
+The analyses reported in this article are conducted using this approach.